wdawson/okta.github.io/_source/_docs/api/getting_started/design_principles.md

 When you first make an API call and get a cursor-paged list of objects, the end of the list will be the point at which you do not receive another `next` link value with the response.
 This holds true for all but two cases:

-1. [Events API](/docs/api/resources/events.html): The `next` link always exists, since the [Events API](/docs/api/resources/events.html) is like a stream of data with a cursor.
+1. [Events API](/docs/api/resources/events): The `next` link always exists, since the [Events API](/docs/api/resources/events) is like a stream of data with a cursor.

-2. [SystemLog API](/docs/api/resources/system_log): The `next` link will always exist in polling queries in the [SystemLog API](/docs/api/resources/system_log).
+2. [System Log API](/docs/api/resources/system_log): The `next` link will always exist in polling queries in the [System Log API](/docs/api/resources/system_log).
 A polling query is defined as an `ASCENDING` query with an empty or absent `until` parameter.
-Like in the [Events API](/docs/api/resources/events.html), the polling query is a stream of data.
+Like in the [Events API](/docs/api/resources/events), the polling query is a stream of data.

 ## Filtering